“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

-Sprintec is packaged in blister packs containing 28 tablets each, 21 active tablets and 7 inactive tablets.
-There are two ways to start Sprintec, the Day 1 Start and the Sunday Start.
+Sprintec comes in blister packs, which contain 28 tablets each.
+They contain 21 active tablets and 7 inactive or placebo tablets.
+There are two options to begin taking Sprintec: the Day 1 start and the Sunday start.

-Sprintec should be taken at around the same time every day.
-The pills should be taken in order according to the packaging.
-Your menstrual period should occur during the seven days of placebo, or inactive, tablets.
-This does not mean that your period will last seven days, although it can.
-Take Sprintec at a time of day when you are most likely to remember to avoid late or missed doses.
+Sprintec is best taken at the same time every day and you should follow the order of the pills in the packaging.
+During the seven days when you are taking the placebo (inactive) pills, you should be getting your period.
+Your menstruation may last seven days, but it could be shorter.
+Take Sprintec at a time of day when you are likely to remember to avoid late or missed doses.

 Common side effects of Sprintec are: